digitalheir/probabilistic-earley-parser-javascript/README.md

 This library allows you to do these things [efficiently](https://github.com/digitalheir/probabilistic-earley-parser-javascript#runtime-complexity), as long as you can describe the rules as a [Context-free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG).

-The innovation of this library with respect to the many other parsing libraries is that this one allows the poduction rules in your grammar to have a probability attached to them (ie, it parses [Stochastic Context-free Grammars](https://en.wikipedia.org/wiki/Stochastic_context-free_grammar)).
-This allows us to make a better choice in case of an ambiguous sentence: you just select the derivation with the highest probability.
-This is called the Viterbi parse.
+The innovation of this library with respect to the many other parsing libraries is that this one allows the production rules in your grammar to have a probability attached to them.
+That is: it parses [Stochastic Context-free Grammars](https://en.wikipedia.org/wiki/Stochastic_context-free_grammar).
+This allows us to make better choices in case of ambiguous sentences: we can order them by probability.
 If you do not need probabilities attached to your parse trees, you are probably better off using [nearley](http://nearley.js.org) instead.

-It is not trivial to calculate the Viterbi parse efficiently.
 For a theoretical grounding of this work, refer to [*Stolcke; An Efficient Probabilistic Context-Free
            Parsing Algorithm that Computes Prefix
            Probabilities*](http://www.aclweb.org/anthology/J95-2002).